vendro-zoo/Racoon/README.md

 - Mapping query results to classes.
 - Query parameter support (prepared statements)
-  - Custom types support
+  - Custom types
-  - Indexed parameter support
+  - Indexed parameter
-  - Named parameter support
+  - Named parameter
-  - Basic types support
+  - Basic types
-  - Smart cast query result to match the class field type
+  - Smart casting
+  - List types

 Racoon is developed with freedom of use in mind from the beginning.
-This property of Racoon can be seen in the mapping operations that allow the use of reified generic types and runtime types.
+This means that there are multiple ways to achieve the same result, so that it can be used in different contexts.
 ## Installation

 To build the library, run the following command: